Feature Fusion for Online Mutual Knowledge Distillation: Introduction

 \section{Introduction}

 Deep neural networks have shown remarkable performance on various computer vision tasks in recent years.
-There have been many researches on network architecture that extracts discriminative features to gain more efficient performance.
-In the early years, most of the works were focused on designing deeper and/or wider network to enhance the capacity of deep neural networks.
-ResNet \cite{he2016deep} brought in the concept of residual learning to efficiently increase the depth of the network as well as the accuracy.
-On the other hand, Wide Residual Networks (WRN) \cite{zagoruyko2016wide} presented that the model can be improved by increasing the width of the network rather than increasing the depth.
+There have been many researches on network architecture that extracts discriminative features.
+In the early years, most of the works were focused on designing deeper and/or wider network to enhance the capacity of deep neural networks such as ResNet \cite{he2016deep} and wide Residual Networks \cite{zagoruyko2016wide}.

 Besides developing network architecture, there have been attempts to get away from modifying the network architecture itself and to develop new training mechanism.
-The first approach is the feature fusion method that can combine different feature maps gained from multiple sub-networks.
+One approach is the feature fusion method that can combine different feature maps gained from multiple sub-networks.
+Feature fusion methods have been used in many previous deep learning studies.
+In deep convolutional network models, different types of features are extracted from each layer \cite{goodfellow2016deep}.
+From this fact, researchers found that combining the features of each layer increases the performance of the model and showed the effectiveness of this method in various computer vision tasks such as detection, semantic segmentation and gesture classification \cite{hariharan2015hyper,fan2018multi,chang2018multi}.

 DualNet \cite{how2017dual} coordinated two parallel sub-networks and trained them iteratively to learn complementary features, then they fused the two-stream features and passed it into the fused classifier.
 They showed that the ensemble of the fused classifier and the two classifiers of sub-networks outperforms an independently trained network.
-However, this approach only focuses on the performance of the fused classifier.
-The performance of the sub-networks is significantly lower than the performance of the network that is independently trained with the same architecture.

-Another approach is Knowledge Transfer, which is to improve the performance of a smaller student network by transferring the knowledge of the teacher network.
-Knowledge Distillation \cite{hinton2015distilling}, one of the popular methods of Knowledge Transfer, starts with training a powerful teacher model followed by encouraging the student model to mimic the teacher model’s softened distribution.
-Besides probability distribution, some other researches have tried to distill the attention or factors extracted from the feature to the smaller model \cite{zagoruyko2016paying,kim2018paraphrasing}.
+Although DualNet uses complementary features and generates meaningful fused feature maps, directly combining feature maps incurs several challenges: